Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

     *term 360*: Binary numeric input, whether the mortgage is a standard 360 month mortgage (1) or a different type of mortgage (0).

-- **Define the meaning of all engineered columns**: no engineered features
+- **Define the meaning of all engineered columns**: no engineered features.

 NOTE: UPDATE WITH Data dictionary is in assignment 1